-It’s 2012, and I’m standing in my classroom, after just leaving a workshop for this Learning Management System, called Schoology.
-I have fifteen years of teaching under my belt, and I’m thinking to myself, “Why make this shift in my practice?
+It was 2012, and I was standing in my classroom, after just leaving a workshop for this Learning Management System called Schoology.
+I had fifteen years of teaching under my belt, and I thought to myself, “Why make this shift in my practice?
 I’ve had a consistent good run: strong relationships with students and families, effective teaching and class management strategies measurable by academic and social-emotional growth, and great performance evaluations.
 I know what I’m doing.
 I got this!”

 But, there was a tickle in the back of my mind because I also knew in the last few years, I had watched the world change as a result of rapid technological advancements, and I didn’t see that reflected in my teaching.
 I knew that I wasn’t really preparing students for their new world.
 I reminded myself that this was the charge I accepted when I started teaching: to ensure that my students left my room with the relevant, critical skills that would prepare them for the future.
 I knew I would need to do more professional learning if I was going to transform my practice and stay true to that goal.